How to Make the Best of It (When You Believe IT is a Big Mistake)

-When someone you love makes, not just a little decision you disagree with, but something they’re going to have to live with for the rest of his/her lives, something you’re going to have to live with, too, how do you make the best of it?
+You know how it is, when someone you love makes, not just a little decision you disagree with, but something they’re going to have to live with for the rest of his or her lives, something you’re going to have to live with, too, how do you make the best of it?

-I swam.
-Back and forth for an hour, then two, I longed for my body to feel tired in a good way.
+Back and forth, I swam for an hour, then two, longing for my body to feel tired in a good way.

 I didn’t know what to think.

-The day before, I’d just had my first good night’s sleep in weeks, but I hadn’t had my coffee when my sister Facetimed.
+The day before, I’d just had my first good night’s sleep in weeks, and I hadn’t yet had my coffee when my sister Facetimed.

 “Are you sitting down?” she bubbled, “I’m getting married!”